dmurtari/Snake/README.md

 Clicking anywhere on the screen will bring up a menu that allows the user to control all functions without having to use the keyboard

+Although I didn't manage to implement everything I set out to achieve, I still feel that I managed to accomplish quite a bit.
+I had never written anything like snake before, so that was more difficult that I had expected by itself -- I also think that I managed to achieve a fair amount of user interactivity, using the menu system in GLUT to allow the user to toggle settings.